xmengkinaxis/CPP/System Design Interview Checklist.md

 c.
 Round-robin partitioning
 d.
 Composite partitioning; any combination of the above partitioning schemes to devise a new one

-Rebalancing Reasons:
+Rebalancing Reasons: <br>
-a. the distribution is not uniform (not evenly distributed)[overloaded]
+a. the distribution is not uniform (not evenly distributed)[overloaded] <br>
-b. a lot of load on a partition (hotspot)[overheated]
+b. a lot of load on a partition (hotspot)[overheated] <br>
-Method:
+Method: <br>
 a.
-Create more DB partitions;
+Create more DB partitions; <br>
 b.
-Rebalance existing partitions
+Rebalance existing partitions <br>

-2. Vertical partitioning: divide data to store tables (divide table to store its columns) related to a specific feature/need in their own servers: Pro: straightforward to implement and low impact on application; Con: additional growth->further partition, joining two tables in two separate Db can cause performance and consistency issues;
+2. Vertical partitioning: manually partition; divide data to store tables (divide table to store its columns) related to a specific feature/need in their own servers: Pro: straightforward to implement and low impact on application; Con: additional growth->further partition, joining two tables in two separate Db can cause performance and consistency issues;  <br>
-Federation (functional partitioning) splits up databases by function, resulting in less read and write traffic to each database and therefore less replication lag; the database is smaller, easier to fit in memory and cache; write in parallel, increasing throughput.
+Federation (functional partitioning) splits up databases by function, resulting in less read and write traffic to each database and therefore less replication lag; the database is smaller, easier to fit in memory and cache; write in parallel, increasing throughput. <br>
-Con: Update application logic to determine which database to read and write; join is more complex; more hardware and additional complexity.
+Con: Update application logic to determine which database to read and write; join is more complex; more hardware and additional complexity.  <br>

-Problem: on a partitioned database, there are some extra constraints on the operations that can be performed, esp. operations that across multiple tables or multiple rows in the same table, but on different servers
+Problem: on a partitioned database, there are some extra constraints on the operations that can be performed, esp. operations that across multiple tables or multiple rows in the same table, but on different servers <br>
-a. join and denormalization(data inconsistency): perform a cross-partition query on a partitioned database is not feasible;
+a. join and denormalization(data inconsistency): perform a cross-partition query on a partitioned database is not feasible; <br>
 b.
-Referential integrity (application have to enforce this); enforcing data integrity constraints such as foreign keys in a partitioned database can be extremely difficult; Database does not support; application that require referential integrity on partitioned database often have to enforce it in application code;
+Referential integrity (application have to enforce this); enforcing data integrity constraints such as foreign keys in a partitioned database can be extremely difficult; Database does not support; application that require referential integrity on partitioned database often have to enforce it in application code; <br>
 c.
-Rebalancing: data distribution is not uniform (uneven, unbalanced, overloaded/underloaded); a lot of load on a partition (hotspot);
+Rebalancing: data distribution is not uniform (uneven, unbalanced, overloaded/underloaded); a lot of load on a partition (hotspot); <br>

 A large number of logical partitions to accommodate future data growth, vs a few physical database server.
 Such database server can have multiple database instances running on it.
 Use a configuration file to map the logical partitions to database server.
-So that can move partitions around easily.
+So that can move partitions around easily.  <br>
-For better performance and scalability, we can keep more shard than these just required.
+For better performance and scalability, we can keep more shard than these just required.  <br>
-Co-resident partitioning(on the same machine) is to reduce the size of individual indexes and reduce the amount of I/O (input/output) when updating records;
+Co-resident partitioning(on the same machine) is to reduce the size of individual indexes and reduce the amount of I/O (input/output) when updating records; <br>
-Remote partitioning is to increase the bandwidth of access to the data by having more RAM, avoiding disk access, have more network interface and disk I/O channels available.
+Remote partitioning is to increase the bandwidth of access to the data by having more RAM, avoiding disk access, have more network interface and disk I/O channels available.  <br>

 How to map a particular piece of data to its node?
 How to move and minimize data movement when adding or removing nodes? => consistent Hash.